nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 ```
  php tests/Application/bin/console sylius:remove-expired-carts
 ```
+- Cart recovery url.
+Take cart recovery url and open in new browser should load previous order.
 #ORDER
 - On checkout complete action order should be sent to omnisend.
 - All provided data should match data in order admin.